ddgope/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/README.md

 <img src='/images/accuracy_table3.JPG'>

 ## Pipeline comparison
 <p>Both the approaches - Logistics + Hyperdrive and AutoML follow similar data processing steps and the difference lies in their configuration details.
-In the first approach our ML model is fixed and we use hyperdrive tool to find optimal hyperparametets while in second approach different models are automatic generated with their own optimal hyperparameter values and the best model is selected.
-In the below image, we see that the hyperdrive approach took overall <b>11m 51s</b> and the best model had an accuracy of <b>~0.9146</b> and the automl approach took overall <b>28m 58s</b> and the best model had an acccuracy of <b>~0.9177</b>.
+In the first approach ML model is fixed and I have used hyperdrive tool to find optimal hyperparametets while in second approach different models are automatic generated with their own optimal hyperparameter values and the best model is selected.
+In the below image, we see that the hyperdrive approach took overall <b>16m 54s</b> and the best model had an accuracy of <b>~0.91320</b> and the automl approach took overall <b>34m 37s</b> and the best model had an acccuracy of <b>~0.91482</b>.
 </p>
 <img src = '/images/Project_3_Hyperdrive_And_ML.JPG'>
 <p> It is quite evident that AutoML results in better accurate model but takes time to find out one while the Logistic + Hyperdrive takes lesser time to find out an optimal hyperparameter values for a fixed model.
-Since we have used the same dataset and preprocessed the data in the same fashion we see that both the approaches generate model whose accuracy is very close.
+Since I have used the same dataset and preprocessed the data in the same fashion we see that both the approaches generate model whose accuracy is very close.
 </p>

 ## Future work